ChainAgnostic/multidid/README.md

 > A very compact representation of DIDs and DID URLs

-Multidid is a representation stategy for DIDs and DID URLs that is very compact and extensible.
+Multidid is a representation strategy for DIDs and DID URLs that is very compact and extensible.
 It allows any DID method to be represented as a byte string.

 ## Format